 Luxe alabaster bathtubs were found to have been used in ancient Greece, while the Romans are well known for their public baths.
 Ancient artefacts are often found to be emblazoned with images of figures bathing.

 With the primary purpose of cleansing, ancient cultures embraced a bath’s decadent tones in addition; leading us up to the wellbeing experience bathing can be today.
 Water is known for being therapeutic, and I think this must represent a part of our bathing relaxation association.
 Hydrotherapy renowned for its healing uses, water can quite simply offer up a remedial space.

 Amongst the beautiful new Ancienne Ambiance luxury soaps on offer are those entwined with signature style and fragrances.
 As a rose lover, I’d always plump for that scent, so the Damask Rose aromatherapy soap is right up my street.
 Talking of decorating the bathroom with deluxe soap sets, the black and gold AA branding depicted on each item is an interior showstopper for sure.

 If you adore everything almond, I’d heartily suggest the soft nutty notes of Amandula Almond.
 For extra skincare nourishment, a Goddess Argan bar will soothe and soften, whilst Jasminum is a classic fragrance of elevating jasmine.

-Each Ancienne Ambiance soap is available in either single packaging or a set of four, with there also being a Goddess Soap Set comprising six luxury natural soaps from the Goddess range.
+Ancienne Ambiance soaps are available in sets of four, with there also being a Goddess Soap Set comprising six luxury natural soaps from the Goddess range.

 Shop a soap dish for stylish storage, or prop amongst other products in your bathroom.
 Whichever way you choose to display soap- any excuse for some optimum bathing potential is an ideal opportunity, if you ask me.